Skip to content

 The break at Terni did not last for long and soon they were driving through the haze of the afternoon, seeing steep hillsides to which small villages clung.
 The summits of some of the hills had imposing castles and fortifications.
 The tranquillity of the sultry afternoon was intermittently broken by the bellowing of Betty who insisted that she was, ‘frying like a sausage in this window seat.’
 Michael began writing in his notebook.
 He described Rome as being like a ‘coral reef of history.
 Centuries of encrustation building up on previous layers of civilisation.’
 Richard was busy chatting to Jane and Chico was sitting next to the driver making occasional remarks into the PA system about things he saw out of the window.

-‘On your left you can see vineyards.
+‘On your left, you can see vineyards.
 The soil of Umbria is particularly good for white grapes,’ he explained.
-‘Vines have grown here for hundreds of years and its wines are exported across whole of Europe.’
+‘Vines have grown here for hundreds of years and its wines are exported across the whole of Europe.’
 Most of the passengers were not listening to this; they were busy talking to each other.
 Michael, on the other hand, was lapping up every word of it and jotting down notes in his little book.

 ‘The river Tiber runs through Umbria on its way to Rome,’ Chico continued, reading from the typed script in his hand.
 ‘The Tiber is Italy’s third longest river.
-It is called the Tiber because, long ago, king Tiberinus Silvius was drowned in it.
+It is called the Tiber because, long ago, King Tiberinus Silvius was drowned in it.
 The founders of Rome – Romulus and Remus – were thrown into it as infants but were saved by a wolf who suckled them and brought them up as her own.’

 Michael had no trouble writing all this down verbatim because Chico was a slow reader.
 Chico continued, ‘Umbria is the green heart of Italy.
 It is landlocked, having no coastline.
 Apart from grape vines, the region is noted for its olives.
-It is said that saint Francis used to walk through the groves of Umbria and talk to the birds that he found in its trees.’
+It is said that Saint Francis used to walk through the groves of Umbria and talk to the birds that he found in its trees.’

 Michael liked this very much and could picture the holy man in his brown cassock conversing with the woodland creatures.
 He became absorbed in his own thoughts and for a while forgot to listen to the speech coming out of the speakers of the PA system.
 In his young life, Michael had developed a strong affinity with animals and he kept many pets at home.
 He would talk to them as though they were human beings and could understand what he was saying.
 The image of a great holy man – the patron saint of animals – totally in tune with nature appealed to him.
-He tried to conjure up in his mind what saint Francis would have looked like.
+He tried to conjure up in his mind what Saint Francis would have looked like.
 He imagined him as being very kind and gentle, his face portraying great wisdom and his eyes peace and serenity; he had never been to church and his parents were not religious.
 They had him baptised when he was a baby but he was only a few weeks old at the time and could not remember anything about it.
 Sometimes his father would put Songs of Praise on the television and seemed to enjoy listening to some of the hymns they were singing.
 Michael was fascinated by religions of all kinds and would take out books on the subject from the public library.
-To him religion was deeply mysterious and difficult to understand but it was something that attracted his emotions and stories of saints were of particular interest to him.
+To him, religion was deeply mysterious and difficult to understand but it was something that attracted his emotions and stories of saints were of particular interest to him.
 Michael’s meditations came to an abrupt end as the coach jerked to a halt.

 In the middle of the countryside, the coach stopped at a lay-by.
 Mavis insisted that she must respond to, ‘a call of nature.’
 The rotund lady alighted from the coach bellowing to Betty to follow, her trunk-like arms holding on to the handles of the doorway.
 The two women disappeared into a patch of brambles by the roadside.
 Their shrieks and shouts could be heard back at the coach.
-After a few minutes they returned with their gaudy dresses torn and festooned with pieces of wood, leaves and plants.
+After a few minutes, they returned with their gaudy dresses torn and festooned with pieces of wood, leaves and plants.
 Beneath her hem, Betty’s elephantine calves were covered with red scratches.
 They settled back in their seats, cursing angrily.
 Behind them the other passengers were sniggering and making rude remarks; they all thought it was very amusing.

 In the middle of the afternoon, the coach pulled into the spacious square of the hillside town of Assisi, its jumble of white buildings dominated by a square white tower that rose above them; the delightful mediaeval town was now packed with coaches.
 Chico announced over the intercom that everyone must be back by five o’clock and anyone not sitting in their seat by that time would get left behind.